cachatj/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 #### Input variable names used in the prototype and their meanings

+> [!CAUTION]
+> Please do not use '-' sign in app or environment name in this step.
+This will break SQL quesry executions in the Datalake modules.

 ```
 # 12 digit AWS account ID to deploy resources to
 AWS_ACCOUNT_ID